Dan Haggerty: Personal life

 Haggerty lived on a small ranch in Malibu Canyon with an assortment of wild animals that he had tamed at birth or rescued from injury.
-At a restaurant in 1977, a patron with a flaming cocktail set Haggerty's beard on fire.
+At a restaurant in 1977, a patron with a flaming drink set Haggerty's beard on fire.
 As he attempted to extinguish the flames, Haggerty received third-degree burns on his arms.
 Production on The Life and Times of Grizzly Adams television series was halted while Haggerty recovered.
 In 1991, Haggerty was hospitalized after a motorcycle accident left him in a coma.

 In 1985, Haggerty received a jail sentence of 90 days and three years' probation after being convicted of selling cocaine to an undercover police officer.

 Death

 In August 2015, Haggerty was diagnosed with spinal cancer after a tumor was discovered during back surgery.
 He died of spinal cancer on January 15, 2016, in Burbank, California.